trueheart78/trueheart78.com/games.md

    - Had it spoiled for me.
 1. Persona 4 Arena (PS3)
   - Story wasn’t as captivating as it was in P4G.
+1. Yakuza 0 (PS4)
+  - Such great style.
+  - I honestly couldn't care less about the story.
+  - 6 chapters and I've had my fill.

 <!-- jettisoned:end -->
 <a name='planned-purchases'></a>